insidegui/AnimojiStudio/README.md

 When you press record, the song will automatically start playing and will be recorded with your Animoji video.

-*Karaoke mode requires a premium Spotify subscription and the Spotify app to be installed on your iPhone.*
+*Karaoke mode requires a premium Spotify subscription and the Spotify app to be installed on your iPhone.* **I don't recommend using AirPods for karaoke mode because it introduces a delay that makes the audio and video get out of sync.**

 ![screens](./screenshots/AnimojiStudio_Screens.png)